zircomars/365-microsoft-network/azure/ownPrivateVersio/readme.md

 Subscriptions and bills are almost important, does there will be coming any bills or ect?
 So there can check by search "cost management" or under the "subscriptions".
 Well an Azure account is free for user 12month, but the Microsoft more plus few credits for user that's why need a real credit card (number).

+If add subscriptions like creating new vm (virtual machine), testing virtual environment, load balance, need more data storage spaces, security and ect integration and migration, firewall, vpn and other testing systems, then it will cost something huge value.
+For example Azure offer PaaS (platform as a service) systems and give an cloud server infrastructures.

+But after added subscriptions credit card can check the calculate and how much it cost and usually give a 0.XY/h dollar/euro..

 ![Alt text](images/17.png)
 ![Alt text](images/18.png)